hmathlee/hmathlee/README.md

 My name is Hoseok Lee, and I'm a fourth-year Data Science undergrad at the University of Waterloo!

-📧 Feel free to contact me at h349lee@uwaterloo.ca.

-🚀 Connect with me on LinkedIn! https://www.linkedin.com/in/hoseok-lee-388548165/

 ### Current Projects

 ### Interests